linli2492/DataAnalyticsAndVisualization/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/README.md

 - **Fade "unfair" prices** when there is insufficient conviction at a given value, expecting reversion towards a fair value area.
 - **Trade in the direction of "unfair" prices** if there is sufficient momentum, indicating a potential shift to a new value area.

-This project builds a **Market Profile** and **Volume Profile** to pinpoint areas of fair value and highlight potential trading opportunities by aggregating an asset's price data and analyzing it's distrubution based on volume and time.
+This project builds a **Market Profile** and **Volume Profile** to pinpoint areas of fair value and highlight potential trading opportunities by aggregating an asset's price data and analyzing its distribution based on volume and time.

 By identifying where price activity clusters, traders can gain insight into:
-- **Fair Value**: Prive levels that have seen the most volume and time, representing areas of market agreement.
+- **Fair Value**: Price levels that have seen the most volume and time, indicating areas where the market agrees on price.
 - **Areas of Imbalance**: Low-activity zones that may present long or short opportunities if price re-enters these areas.
-- **Market Sentiment**: Levels that consistently attract or repel trading activity, revealing partiticpant confidence or hesitation.
+- **Market Sentiment**: Levels that consistently attract or repel trading activity, revealing participant confidence or hesitation.

 ## Volume Profile

-The Volume Profile highlights price levels where most trading volume occurred, helping to pinpoint fair value zones based on where market participants are most active.
+The Volume Profile highlights price levels with the highest trading volume, helping pinpoint fair value zones based on active trading levels

 The below is a Volume Profile of GC 12-24 (Gold Futures expiring on December 2024) on the 7th November 2024.